HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/adminui.md

 **To make changes to the configured form:**

-1. Select the form to load the **Access Mode** page for the form.
+1. Click the pencil icon corresponding to the configured form that you want to edit to load the form **Access Mode** page.
-2. Under **Show fields from**, which shows the fields that can be added to the form, hover over a field item and click the **+** icon.
-This adds the field in the form.
-Repeat this for all the fields to be added.
+2. Under **Show fields from**, hover over a field item and click the **+** icon to add the field in the form.
+Repeat this for all the fields you want to add.

       ![Access Mode](../assets/images/AccessMode1.png)

-3. Set the Read or Write access formula for each of the fields in the Form.
+3. Set the Read or Write access formula for each of the fields in the form.
 4. Click **Save**.

 ## Manage database views